mlibrary/umich-lib-ui/www/docs/introduction.md

 Learn more about <gatsby-link to="/why-react">why we chose to go with React</gatsby-link> and what that means for teams who don't use React.

-## But what about regular HTML, CSS, and JavaScript?
+## But what about copy pasting regular HTML, CSS, and JavaScript?

-We’re so glad you’re interested, but it’s not here yet. <gatsby-link to="/design-system-team#contact-us">Get in touch</gatsby-link> if you’re interested to help us prioritize distributing the design system in other formats.
+We’re so glad you’re interested, but vanilla HTML, CSS, and JavaScript is not available (yet). <gatsby-link to="/design-system-team#contact-us">Get in touch</gatsby-link> if you’re interested to help us prioritize and plan distributing the design system in other formats.

 ## How the Design System is organized